Skip to main content

 Passive PoE

-Passive PoE is not a standard and carries several risks.
-LabJack devices do not support Passive PoE.
+Passive delivery of power over an Ethernet cable is not standardized and carries several risks.
+LabJack devices do not support any sort of Passive PoE.

 Further Information